On exam day

 - Check your email as your testing appointment approaches.
 Any notifications from ASWB or Pearson VUE will be sent by email.

 - Bring two IDs to the test center.
-See the Candidate Handbook for details on what IDs are required.
+See the Exam Guidebook for details on what IDs are required.

 - Arrive at least 30 minutes before your appointment.
 Late arrivals are treated as no-shows and the exam fee is forfeited.